cosmos72/gls/README.md

 and [tylerb/gls](https://github.com/tylerb/gls) explain the reasons and use cases for goroutine-local storage more in detail.

+### Status ###

+Beta.

+Lightly tested on amd64, 386, arm64 with Go 1.10.1.
+32-bit arm supported in theory but not tested.
+Other architectures (mips, ppc64, s390x ...) currently not supported.

 ### How it works ###

 Go runtime has an internal, i.e. unexported, goroutine-local `runtime.g` struct.